 With the redevelopment of Vanbrugh C Block as the new Languages and Linguistics Department, the quad was re-named Le Page Court, after the first Provost, Professor Bob Le Page, in 2008, as part of the 40th Anniversary celebrations held by Vanbrugh College.
 With the History Department taking over the top floor of A Block in 2012, Vanbrugh Le Page Court now hosts just 72 student study-bedrooms of its original 260, but still remains the most popular standard accommodation on site.

 Fairfax House has become strongly associated with Vanbrugh College over the years and in 2007 the final ties of being an 'off-campus' property were severed.
 Although it retains its own House Committee, social areas and code, Fairfax House is now just as much a part of Vanbrugh College as any other residence.
+Note - the college does not recommend students studying nursing or medicine to live in Fairfax House due to the different term schedules of these 2 programs.

 These residences were formally opened in 2008 by Barbara Scott and Donald Barron in turn.
 In 2006 work had begun on the old Bleachfields site, an ancient bleaching field, where the University's family housing and the Wentworth Provost's House, had been previously located.